-- ones you did reserve incatrail, there are no changing posible
+- ones you did reserve incatrail, there are no changing possible

 Clients are obliged and responsible for ensuring adequate coverage throughout the tour with respect to medical expenses, injury, death, repatriation or cancellation.
 It is our policy to verify the validity and coverage of your insurance policy and we reserve the right to refuse travel to anyone whose insurance does not meet these criteria.
 We have an office in Peru / Cusco where there are always people working and it is always possible to contact them 24 hours a day, 7 days a week for emergencies – they know their country better than we do and have the best contacts!
-We have 2 offices in Peru, Cusco and Lima. our emergency nr = +51 984 577 011
+We have office in Peru, Cusco. our emergency nr = +51 984 577 011

 A new law requires that minors staying in hotels and other accommodation establishments be accompanied by a parent or an adult who is officially responsible for them.
 In the latter case, the adult has the ability to show official documents.
 With this law, the government aims to protect minors from any kind of sexual exploitation.
 We are sharing this news with you because your clients who travel, for example, with their grandchildren or friends of their children may need to take additional steps.